-There are times when, in order to provide a safe, non-discriminatory environment for all, the institution may not be able to honor a complainant's request for confidentiality.
+There are times when, in order to provide a safe, nondiscriminatory environment for all, the institution may not be able to honor a complainant's request for confidentiality.
 The institution shall designate an individual to evaluate requests for confidentiality made by a complainant.

-- b.
+b.
 Factors to Be Considered.
-When weighing a complainant's request for confidentiality or a complainant's request that no investigation or discipline be pursued, the institution will consider a range of factors, including the following: - i) The increased risk that the identified respondent will commit additional acts of violence, discrimination or harassment, such as: - whether there have been other misconduct, violence, discrimination or harassment complaints about the same respondent; - whether the respondent has a history of arrests or other records indicating a history of violence, discrimination or harassment;
+When weighing a complainant's request for confidentiality or a complainant's request that no investigation or discipline be pursued, the institution will consider a range of factors, including the following:

-&lt;sup>2 Note: Campus Security Authorities, who are designated by the institutions in accordance with Clery Act requirements, have an independent responsibility to report sexual and other crimes (which may be reported anonymously) to campus police.
+&lt;sup>3 Note: Campus Security Authorities, who are designated by the institutions in accordance with Clery Act requirements, have an independent responsibility to report sexual and other crimes (which may be reported anonymously) to campus police.

-- whether the respondent threatened violence, discrimination or harassment against the complainant or others; - whether the violence, discrimination or harassment was committed by multiple persons; - whether the circumstances of the incident indicate that the behavior was planned by the respondent or others; - Whether the reported violence, discrimination or harassment was committed with a weapon; - Whether the complainant is a minor; - Whether the institution possesses other means to obtain relevant evidence of the reported violence, discrimination or harassment (e.g., security cameras or personnel, physical evidence); - Whether the complainant's information reveals a pattern of behavior (e.g., illicit use of drugs, alcohol, coercion, intimidation) at a given location or by a particular group; - Other factors determined by the institution that indicate the respondent may repeat the behavior or that others may be at risk.
+- The increased risk that the identified respondent will commit additional acts of violence, discrimination or harassment, such as: - whether there have been other misconduct, violence, discrimination or harassment complaints about the same respondent; - whether the respondent has a history of arrests or other records indicating a history of violence, discrimination or harassment; - whether the respondent threatened violence, discrimination or harassment against the complainant or others; - whether the violence, discrimination or harassment was committed by multiple persons; - whether the circumstances of the incident indicate that the behavior was planned by the respondent or others; - whether the reported violence, discrimination or harassment was committed with a weapon; - whether the complainant is a minor; - whether the institution possesses other means to obtain relevant evidence of the reported violence, discrimination or harassment (e.g., security cameras or personnel, physical evidence); - whether the complainant's information reveals a pattern of behavior (e.g., illicit use of drugs, alcohol, coercion, intimidation) at a given location or by a particular group; - other factors determined by the institution that indicate the respondent may repeat the behavior or that others may be at risk.